khanhdang/homepage/index.md

 National University, Hanoi (VNU), Vietnam.
 I also work as a *Researcher* at the [VNU-key Laboratory of Smart Integrated Systems](http://sis.uet.vnu.edu.vn/).

-This website has been my home page for years.
-I used to use [gemdoc](https://jemdoc.jaboc.net/) in the past and converted to [jekyll](https://jekyllrb.com/) with Bootstrap 4 recently.
-The old website can still be accessed [here](http://khanhdang.github.io/jemdoc-modern).
-If you are interested in, you can access the current website source code [here](https://github.com/khanhdang/khanhdang.github.io) and the old one [here](https://github.com/khanhdang/jemdoc-modern).

 [More details about me ≫](./about)